becketalservices/beas-cnx-cloud/docs/Azure/chapter3.md

 **Persistent Volume Claim**

-To crate the persistent volume claim for Customizier with the name `customizernfsclaim` run this command:
+To crate the persistent volume claim for Customizer with the name `customizernfsclaim` run this command:

 ```
 kubectl apply -f beas-cnx-cloud/Azure/kubernetes/create_pvc_customizer.yaml